 Formation of the water cycle

-The very first one in my list of the top 6 most common examples of condensation is the formation of a water cycle.
+The very first one in my list of the top 6 condensation examples in daily life is the formation of a water cycle.
 In fact, it’s the most important one for the survival of life on planet earth.
+Why?

 Not to mention, there are others too, that are responsible for the steady completion of the hydrological cycle such as evaporation, sublimation, or precipitation, etc. See the above image for proper understanding.